microsoft/ApplicationInsights-iOS/README.md

 This is the repository of the iOS SDK for Application Insights.
 [Application Insights](http://azure.microsoft.com/en-us/services/application-insights/) is a service that allows developers to keep their applications available, performing, and succeeding.
 The SDK enables you to send telemetry of various kinds (events, traces, exceptions, etc.) to the Application Insights service where your data can be visualized in the Azure Portal.

-You can use the [Application Insights for Mac](http://go.microsoft.com/fwlink/?linkid=533209&clcid=0x409) tool to integrate the Application Insights iOS SDK into your exisiting apps.
-It also supports with **uploading app symbols**, which are required to symbolicate the crash reports to display them properly in the Azure Portal.

 The SDK runs on devices with iOS 6.0 or higher.

 ## Content